Physiotherapy in Winnipeg for Hamstring Injuries

 Where are the hamstrings, and what do they do?

-The hamstrings function by pulling the leg backward and by propelling the body forward while walking or running.
+The hamstrings do two movements.
+First, they pulling the leg backward and by propelling the body forward while walking or running.
 This is called hip extension.
-The hamstrings also bend the knees, a motion called knee flexion.
+Second, the hamstrings bend the knees, a motion called knee flexion.

 Most hamstring injuries occur in the musculotendinous complex.
 This is the area where the muscles and tendons join.
 (Tendons are bands of tissue that connect muscles to bones.)
 The hamstring has a large musculotendinous complex, which partly explains why hamstring injuries are so common.